browserengineering/book/book/animations.md

         self.animations = {}
 ```

-The simplest type of animation animates numeric properties like
+The simplest type of thing to animate is numeric properties like
 `opacity`:

 ``` {.python}